ntlinh16/cloudal/examples/experiment/elmerfs/README.md

 #### Experiment config files

 This experiment needs to deploy an AntidoteDB cluster, and I am using Kubernetes deployment files to deploy them.
-So you need to provide these Kubernetes deployment files.
 I already provided the template files which work well for this experiment in folder [antidotedb_yaml](https://github.com/ntlinh16/cloudal/tree/master/examples/experiment/elmerfs/antidotedb_yaml).
 If you do not require special configurations for AntidoteDB, you do not have to modify these files.

 ### 2. Run the experiment
-If you are running this experiment on your local machine, first, remember to run the VPN to connect to Grid5000 system from outside.
+If you are running this experiment on your local machine, first, remember to run the VPN to connect to Grid5000 system from outside (see instruction [here](https://github.com/ntlinh16/cloudal/blob/master/docs/g5k_k8s_tutorial.md)).

 Then, run the following command: